Share this guide:

 Can I get a £1,500 loan without a credit check?

-Generally speaking, no. Lenders are, by law, required to carry out their due diligence on prospective borrowers.
-However, some will be more thorough than others.
+No. Lenders are, by law, required to carry out their due diligence on prospective borrowers.

 How do I apply for a £1,500 loan?